NathanKolbas/simple_time_card/README.md

 # simple_time_card

 A simple application to easily track hours spent during the work day so you don't have to

+Link to GitHub pages: https://nathankolbas.github.io/simple_time_card/pages/

 ## Getting Started